 diagnostic tests to determined our next steps.

-Iris changes (atrophy, corectopia, polycoria, ectropion uveae) Contraction of corneal endothelial cells that have advanced on to the iris can result in these degnerative changes.
+Iris changes (atrophy, corectopia, polycoria, ectropion uvea) Contraction of corneal endothelial cells that have advanced on to the iris can result in these degenerative changes.

 Patients with good visual potential may develop visual distortion and glare from these iris changes.